zhiming99/rpc-frmwrk/Concept.md

 #### Security over the Network

 RPC-frmwrk supports SSL connection or WSS connection between the peer over the internet.
-And RPC-frmwrk also supports the Kerberos authentication over SSL.
-Besides authentication, The auth module adds even more to security by signing or encrypting all the outbound messages.
+And RPC-frmwrk also supports the Kerberos, OAuth2, SimpAuth(password) authentication mechanisms over SSL.
+Besides authentication.
 Also, the server can filter the individual messages with the auth infomation for more precise access control.